TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.50.md

 ---

-Therefore I will give thanks unto thee, O Jehovah, among the nations, And will sing praises unto thy name.
+Therefore I will give thanks to you, Yahweh, among the nations.
+Will sing praises to your name.